 In 2004, Fortescue Metals applied for right of access to parts of the existing railways for transport of ore from its own mines.
 Legal proceedings became enmired and as a result the company decided to construct a separate new railway, the Fortescue Railway, between its mines at Cloud Break and port facilities at Port Hedland.
 The 256km line opened in 2008; a 31km extension to Christmas Creek opened the following year.

 In 2012, Pilbara Rail introduced driverless trains on some of its services on the Hamersley Railway.
 Over the course of the next few years, all main line operations on this and the Robe River Railway were converted to driverless.

 Also in 2012, Fortescue opened the 129km Solomon Railway from a junction with the Fortescue Railway main line to new mines in the Solomon area.

 In 2015, Roy Hill, a joint venture between Hancock Prospecting and a consortium of various international steel and general manufacturing companies, opened a new iron ore mine in the Roy Hill area, with a standard gauge railway connecting the mine to Port Hedland.
 The line does not appear on the above map which was first published in 2014.

-In 2018, Fortescue authorised the construction of a 143km extension of its Solomon Railway to serve mines at Eliwana, with a projected opening date of 2021.
+In 2021, Fortescue completed a 143km extension of its Solomon Railway to serve mines at Eliwana.

 For some years, Brockman Mining has sought to develop an iron ore project at Marillana, but opening is dependent on finding an appropriate rail solution for ore shipment.
 At the time of writing, this is ongoing.

-Proposals for a new poet at Anketell have languished in recent years, meaning that the suggested lines to the port shown on the above map are unlikely to be built.
+Proposals for a new port at Anketell have languished in recent years, meaning that the suggested lines to the port shown on the above map are unlikely to be built.